RDhoelzle/population_heat_maps/README.md

 Overpopulation drove high immigration rates in the most of the remaining countries.
 A specific subset of poor economic opportunities, operpopulation occurs when a country's birth rate outpaces its ability to create both jobs and homes.
 This was the primary cause for immigration from the Philippines, Sri Lanka, Pakistan, and South Korea.

-Viewing Canadian immigraion data this way, we can see that Canada not only accepts a diverse range of immigrants from around the globe, but that its strong economy and commitment to liberal policies makes it an ideal country for immigrants to build a better life.
+Viewing Canadian immigration data this way, we can see that Canada not only accepts a diverse range of immigrants from around the globe, but that its strong economy and commitment to liberal policies makes it an ideal country for immigrants to build a better life.